 Editorial Policy

 MyIQScores publishes educational content about IQ scores, cognitive testing, score ranges, famous IQ estimates, and related psychology topics.
 Our goal is to make the subject easier to understand while being clear about uncertainty and limits.
+Every article on this site is written to help readers — not to inflate scores, sensationalize results, or mislead about what online tests can and cannot measure.

 Our Standards